LucieLuS/STAT432/Data/Training data 1 year/Data explanations.md

 #### Text only .txt. file:
 08. **Trendingsearch_all_textonly.txt** contains all the trending searches with main text only.
 Used to create document matrix.

+### Trending Search labels predicted and a bunch of additional variables added in the second round of coding:

+11. Trendingsearch_for_labelling_completedata